Guides

 Feature PDC Order of Merit Other Ranking Systems

-Based onPrize money (£)Points
+Based onPrize money (actual £)Points

 PeriodRolling 2 yearsVaries

-Used byPDC (official)WDF, other organisations
+Used byPDC (the big one)WDF, other organisations

-Transparency100% — exact £ shownVaries
+Transparency100% — exact amounts shownVaries

 UpdatesAfter every ranking eventVaries